This post may contain affiliate links. See my affiliate disclosure policy.

 My carrot soup recipe uses onion, garlic, ginger root, coconut oil, carrots, coconut milk, vegetable stock, lemon juice, cumin, salt and pepper to create such a flavorful, savory soup.

 This soup is so versatile!
-Pair it with some crusty bread, grilled cheese, focaccia bread or a salad.
+Pair it with some crusty bread, grilled cheese, focaccia bread, a healthy sandwich, or a salad.
 Or drink it on its own for a light yet filling recipe.

 Prep: 10 minutes